At Johnson/Turner Legal, our experience in Minnesota estate planning has

 specify that once your child turns 25, they get access to the trust fund.

-from your ownership and places them under the care of the trustee, or
+and place them under the care of the trustee.

-a revocable trust that you can still alter throughout your life.
-While
+Revocable trusts are ones that you can still alter throughout your life.

 trusts have their benefits.
 For example, if you need to file for bankruptcy,

 assets in an irrevocable trust might be exempt from the bankruptcy process.

 - Trusts can enable you to avoid the probate process entirely;